 If you want to experience the best of Mexico’s natural attractions, visit Xcaret.
 Not only do they have three underground rivers and a relaxing beach, but they also have a coral reef garden, an on-site aviary, and a butterfly pavilion.

 Take a magical journey through the intricate limestone cave system at Rio Secreto – or Secret River.
 Decked out in a life jacket and helmet, you’ll be able to swim through miles of underground rivers, where you’ll be surrounded by thousands of protruding stalactites and stalagmites.

 The sparkling turquoise water is contrasted against the light brown rock formations inside the cave, which makes it a spectacular sight.
 You might even spot the occasional bat hanging or flying through the caves.

-To get the best prices you have to book online in advance on Rentalcars.com.
-They have the cheapest rental car prices and offer free cancelations.
+To get the best prices, you must book online on Discovercars.com.
+They have the cheapest rental car prices and offer free cancellations.
 You’ll only be charged if you pick up your rental car, so there is no harm in renting.

 From ancient archaeological ruins to beautiful underwater coral reefs, there are plenty of natural wonders to explore on Isla Mujeres.
 For those who are seeking a bit of relaxation, there are also white sand beaches where you can unwind.

 A sunset sailing trip through the Caribbean Sea is the definition of paradise.
 As you board your catamaran, you’ll be whisked across the ocean, where you can relax and enjoy the last few hours of the day.

 When the sun sets, you’ll have front-row tickets to the colorful sky as it turns from bright blue to warm shades of oranges and pinks.